Long-Term Disability Denial

 Where Are You in the Process?

-Complex claim paperwork is the last priority on your agenda when you’re struggling with an illness or injury.
-While you may have a long-term disability policy, you may also be unsure of what that policy covers and what you need to do next.
-This is where we can help.
-This site can serve as a resource center for information on:
+Complex claim paperwork is the last priority when you’re struggling with an illness or injury.
+While you may have a long-term disability policy, you may be unsure of what that policy covers and what comes next.

 Please know that denials aren’t the end of the claims process.
-If your claim has been rejected, know your rights and options.
-Get a free case review today or call (800) 995-1212 to learn more.
+If your claim has been rejected, you need to know your rights and options.
+Call (800) 995-1212 now to learn more.

 Even if you’ve started the appeals process and your claim still hasn’t been approved, don’t give up hope.
-Consider contacting an experienced long-term disability denial attorney who may advise you on your case and potentially represent you.
+Consider contacting an experienced long-term disability denial attorney who can help you understand your options and handle your case.

 How to Appeal Long-Term Disability Denial

-In fact, around 53% of long-term disability claims are denied, according to data collected by the U.S. Social Security Administration (SSA).
+Long-term disability claim denial is, sadly, a common occurrence.
+Over 60% of long-term disability claims are denied, according to the U.S. Social Security Administration (SSA).

-If your long-term disability claim is denied, you have the legal right to file an appeal of the insurance company’s decision.
-It’s very important to develop a strong appeal that can withstand the scrutiny of your insurance company, which an experienced long-term disability denial attorney can take care of for you.
+If your long-term disability claim is denied, you have the legal right to appeal your insurance company’s decision.
+It’s crucial to develop a strong appeal that can withstand the scrutiny of your provider.

 Learn More About Your Options